-Step five - Five (5) excused, unexcused, and/or OSS (out of school suspension) absences, School Social Worker will mail truancy letter to parent/guardian and may request a parent conference, where an Attendance Agreement may be initiated.
-At five unexcused absences, the child is considered truant under Georgia law.

-Step six - If student accumulates two (2) additional unexcused and/or OSS absences, the student/parent will confer with the Principal or Assistant Principal regarding potential consequences.
+- a.
+A referral to the School Social Worker is initiated after five (5) unexcused, excused, and/or OSS absences.
+The School Social Worker sends a letter to the parent and may request a parent conference.
+Attendance concerns are discussed and an Attendance Agreement may be initiated at that time.
+At five (5) unexcused absences, the student is considered truant under Georgia law. - b.
+At seven (7) absences, the student/parent will confer with the Principal or Assistant Principal regarding potential consequences.